root-project/web/manual/index.md

 <br><br>
 <b>ROOT Reference Guide</b><br>
 The ROOT Manual refers to numerous information, especially for ROOT classes, from the
-<a href="https://root.cern/doc/master/">ROOT Reference Guide</a>.
+<a href="https://root.cern/doc/master/" target="_blank">ROOT Reference Guide</a>.
 The ROOT Reference Guide
 is the primary source of information for all ROOT classes.

 <br><br>
 <b>Tutorials</b><br>
-Tutorials are available for all parts of the ROOT Manual at → <a href="https://root.cern/doc/master/group__Tutorials.html">https://root.cern/doc/master/group__Tutorials.html</a>.
+Tutorials are available for all parts of the ROOT Manual at → <a href="https://root.cern/doc/master/group__Tutorials.html" target="_blank">https://root.cern/doc/master/group__Tutorials.html</a>.

 <br><br>
 <b>Topical manuals</b><br>